• Skip to primary navigation

 • Alaska Roll - Top the roll with sushi-grade salmon to make this an Alaska Sushi Roll.

-• Spicy Kani Roll - Omit avocado and cucumber to make a simple Spicy Kani Roll (Crab Sushi).
+• Spicy Kani Roll - Omit avocado and cucumber to make a simple Spicy Crab Roll.

 • Ponzu sauce - Dip each individual piece in ponzu sauce to add a rich and fragrant umami flavor with a hint of smokiness and lemon.